 The 2016 Foundation Review article “Emergent Learning: A Framework for Whole-System Strategy, Learning and Adaptation” introduced the concept of emergent strategy, which aims to create synergy greater than the sum of its parts.
 This article examines whether that vision has been realized, drawing insights from interviews with members of the Emergent Learning Community about the practical application and results of this approach.
 The authors identify key principles that have emerged from community practices and launched a 2022 inquiry to explore how Emergent Learning integrates into practitioners’ work, including factors that facilitate or hinder this process.
 Through 24 interviews and sensemaking sessions, impact is defined in terms of “micromoves”—small, observable actions that lead to significant changes.
 This article also shares stories of how practitioners foster change within their organizations and enhance collaboration with external partners.
 The authors challenge readers to shift from a chess-player mentality to a cohesive soccer team approach, emphasizing collective action over individual expertise.
 This emergent strategy has become central to the practice of Emergent Learning, showcasing how collaboration can drive meaningful change.

 Power-shifting approaches are emerging as effective strategies for funders to amplify the voices and agency of historically marginalized and under-resourced communities.
-This article, informed by an extensive literature reviews and interviews with funders and thought leaders, identifies four key practices for redistributing power to promote equity: integrating a racial equity lens into decision-making; demonstrating authentic commitment to communities; empowering grant partners to define success; and fostering a culture of systems change.
+This article, informed by extensive literature reviews and interviews with funders and thought leaders, identifies four key practices for redistributing power to promote equity: integrating a racial equity lens into decision-making; demonstrating authentic commitment to communities; empowering grant partners to define success; and fostering a culture of systems change.
 It explores the essential capabilities, mindsets, and resources needed for successful implementation, recommending a learning framework to encourage shared practices across organizations.
 By adopting these strategies, foundations and communities can work together to create more inclusive and racially equitable solutions, empowering communities to lead their own change.

 We are at a pivotal moment in understanding our identity as a society, both past and present.
 To thrive, we must rethink the structures and systems that limit us all, moving away from control, competition, and certainty.
 While there’s a growing push towards equity and complexity in our practices, traditional business concepts still dominate strategy discussions in philanthropy and nonprofits.
 These often overlook the essential truth that change begins with us — humans.
 For the past three decades, the authors have explored an approach that nurtures both individual and collective curiosity, transforming it into capacity and competence.
 By redefining strategy, the authors create space for meaningful evaluative inquiry that recognizes learning as an ongoing responsibility within complex systems.
 This article redefines strategy, integrates it with evaluative inquiry, shares insights from practitioners, and offers fresh considerations for a future-oriented approach to strategy.